scala/improvement-proposals/content/dedented-string-literals.md

 - `''` looks less similar to a `Char` literal `'\''`, so less chance of confusion
 - `''` looks less similar to the triple-quoted strings common in other languages, so there is less benefit of familiarity.
+We are not aware of any language in the world which uses `''` as a delimiter for string literals.
+- `''` means "empty string" in a _very_ large number of programming languages.
+Using it as a string _delimiter_ in Scala would likely cause confusion on that basis.

 #### Triple-or-more double-quotes